-- Don’t forget to cite your funding!
-Citing your sponsor for articles resulting from grant funding is sometimes required, but always important.
+- Funding should be appropriately cited, too!
+Citing sponsors for articles resulting from grant funding is sometimes required, and always important.

 - Sponsors should only be acknowledged in publications in which the research is directly related to the specific aims of the funded grant/contract.